Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 Dance Lab: Summer Intensive

 Beginner through pre-preprofessional level dancers ages 14+ are invited to register for our two-week in-person intensive.
+CSU Dance Lab is a college preparatory summer program offering immersive study in classical and contemporary dance forms, repertory, theory, and composition.
 In addition to dance classes and rehearsals, students will attend lectures, develop artist statements, choreograph solos, and present a public performance.
 Mentored by CSU Dance faculty, renowned guest artists, and current dance majors, attendees expand skills and knowledge while contributing to a collaborative creative process.
-To ensure individualized attention, registration is limited to 24 dancers admitted on a first-come-first-served basis.

 Dance Lab is designed to increase understanding of: